Python 3.11: A Guided Tour Through Code Transcripts

 3:25 The python has to actually do to make that work.
 For example, pointing out that it's entering an exception block.

-3:32 Okay, so in addition to this, let's let's just do dis of troubling method, take away that run it and there we have Oh,
+3:32 Okay, so in addition to this, let's just do dis of troubling method, take away that run it and there we have Oh,

 3:47 a bunch of stuff.
 All right, now, this is only somewhat interesting on its own.
 Let's actually take this, let's go out and run this two ways here,